cloudflare/privacypass-attester/README.md

-# pp-attester: Privacy Pass Attester
+# privacypass-attester: Privacy Pass Attester

-pp-attester is a service that provides [tokens](https://www.ietf.org/archive/id/draft-ietf-privacypass-protocol-14.html) to client able to solve a challenge.
+privacypass-attester is a service that provides [tokens](https://www.ietf.org/archive/id/draft-ietf-privacypass-protocol-14.html) to client able to solve a challenge.
 It provides an HTTP API to retrieve and validate a challenge,proxying token requests to a Privacy Pass Issuer.

 Privacy Pass protocol is defined as an [IETF Draft](https://www.ietf.org/archive/id/draft-ietf-privacypass-protocol-14.html).
 The attester API is defined ad-hoc, and documented [below][#api-specification].